 - The rocks that fall on Paul's dad are obviously styrofoam, and Paul's attempts to pretend they have weight to them only serves to highlight it.

-- What Do You Mean, It's for Kids?: Despite clearly being aimed toward families, the film features some dark humor (see Eats Babies on the main page), explicitly drunk bikers, and a character getting their eyes bloodily ripped out by a hawk.
+- What Do You Mean, It's for Kids?: Despite clearly being aimed toward families, and the screenwriter being explicitly demanded to make it appropriate for children (see Trivia page), the film features some dark humor (see Eats Babies on the main page), explicitly drunk bikers, and a character getting their eyes bloodily ripped out by a hawk.

 YMMV / Cry Wilderness